 Forrest Gump, 1994

-Lifelong friends Forrest and Jenny made it official in a sweet southern backyard ceremony.
+Lifelong friends Forrest and Jenny made it official in a Southern backyard ceremony.
 Jenny's flower crown and bohemian bridal look would serve as a role model for hippie brides for years!

 "I will love you my whole life, and no other."
 William Wallace defied the powers that be and married his true love Murron MacClannough in a secret nighttime Celtic ceremony—couldn't risk those British finding out and taking his bride.
 Things don't end well for the couple but the wedding vows are so simple, yet touching.